Chart Color Schemes

 Mudgeeraba - Bonogin has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 58 projects that could affect this region.
+AreaSearch identified 58 projects likely affecting the area.
 Notable ones include Teak Mixed Use Development, Merrimac Technology Park, Raba Urban Farm Hub, and Mudgeeraba Aquatic Centre Upgrade.
-The following list details those most likely to be relevant.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.